-The Board of Directors recommends a vote FOR the nominee listed and FOR Proposals 2 and 3:
+The Board of Directors recommends a vote FOR the nominees listed and FOR Proposals 2 and 3:

-- Election of Director: To elect Paul D. Arling as a Class I director to serve on the Board of Directors until the next Annual Meeting of Stockholders to be held in 2016 or until the election and qualification of his successor. - 2.
-Say on Pay An advisory vote on the approval of executive compensation. - Ratification of the appointment of Grant Thomton LLP, a firm of Independent Registered Public Accountants, as the Company's auditors for the year ending December 31, 2015.
+- Election of Directors: To elect Paul D. Arling as a Class I director to serve on the Board of Directors until the next Annual Meeting of Stockholders to be held in 2017 or until the election and qualification of his successor, and to elect Satjiv S. Chahil, William C. Mulligan, J. C. Sparkman, Gregory P. Stapleton, Carl E. Vogel, and Edward K. Zinser as Class II directors to serve on the Board of Directors until the Annual Meeting of Stockholders to be held in 2018 or until their respective successors are elected and qualified. - 2.
+Say on Pay An advisory vote on the approval of executive compensation. - Ratification of the appointment of Grant Thornton LLP, a firm of Independent Registered Public Accountants, as the Company's auditors for the year ending December 31, 2016.